pyqtgraph/pyqtgraph/doc/source/CZI-round4.md

-Originally built to support experimental neuroscience, in the last decade, PyQtGraph has grown to be the 2nd most popular visualization library in the scientific Python ecosystem, supporting numerous real-time applications in bio-medical research and beyond.
+Originally built to support experimental neuroscience, in the last decade, PyQtGraph has grown to be the 2nd most popular visualization library in the scientific Python ecosystem, supporting numerous real-time applications for thousands of users in bio-medical research and beyond.
 While its many contributors have been motivated to add features and fix critical bugs, recent efforts by dedicated maintainers have begun the process of shaping PyQtGraph into a stable, reliable cornerstone of the scientific community.
 Open pull requests are down nearly 90%.
 Continuous integration is catching regressions and bugs before they're merged.
 Predictable versioning and support have given our users a future they can rely on.

 We seek to continue these efforts and expand on them, meeting the ever-increasing demands to visualize data quickly and beautifully, as well as make development on these applications intuitive, pythonic and stable.
 Much of this will involve